 Does your husband have an addiction?
 If so, does he admit it and is he in a recovery group?

 Do you and your husband attend church together regularly?

 Are you two in a couples’ small group?

-If you answer no to most of these, then there are probably rather large issues in your marriage that you cannot fix on your own.
+Depending on how you answered these, there might be rather large issues in your marriage that you cannot fix on your own.
 And you can expect a great deal of your energy going into emotional survival and image management.
 However, if you can answer yes to most of these, again, you’re on the right track.
 But that does raise a red flag: if you and your husband are doing all of these things and you still feel like you can’t be yourself, I would highly recommend bringing this very subject up to your counselor and beginning to work on that in depth.

 God wants you to be who he created you to be, and he will give you the strength and resources to do that.

 Take this marriage assessment to move forward in your healing.